Skip to content

 </template>

-r-model:value is Rozie's two-way bind: the consumer hands Combobox the selected value, Combobox writes the newly-picked value back, and the framework reconciler picks it up — no onChange → setState wiring.
+r-model:value is Rozie's two-way bind: the consumer hands Combobox the selected value, Combobox writes the newly-picked value back, and the framework reconciler picks it up with no onChange → setState wiring.
 The input text is internal state, not a second model (two models would forfeit the form-control story); a search event exposes the typed query for async / server-side filtering.
-Because value is the component's sole model: true prop, the Angular output additionally implements ControlValueAccessor — a Combobox is a form control ([formControl] / [(ngModel)] bind directly).
+Because value is the component's sole model: true prop, the Angular output additionally implements ControlValueAccessor, so a Combobox is a form control ([formControl] / [(ngModel)] bind directly).

 API